 - Your listing is being activated and you start selling on Amazon at this very second.

 - Once the new order arrives, it’s Amazon who picks, packs and ships the item to customers

 - Your share of the sale is deposited to your seller account.
 It is made up of the selling price minus Amazon’s fees.
 An email notifies you every time when this happens.

-- Biweekly, the deposit from your seller account is sent to your bank account.
+- Biweekly, the deposit from your Amazon seller account is sent to your bank account.